 Unfortunately, the Marsa fish market is the one place in Malta that you are guaranteed to find elasmobranchs.
 This provides a valuable source of data regarding elasmobranch populations, and an opportunity to collect shark eggs for our Oviparous species recovery and release program.

-Why research at the Market?
+Why research at the fish market?

 What happens after the sale is not what we are interested in with our research at the market.

-So what research are we doing?
+What research are we doing?

-The 1st category is a simple case of accurately logging all species and quantities of sharks, skates, rays and chimaera being brought to the market for sale.
+The first category is a simple case of accurately logging all species and quantities of sharks, skates, rays and chimaera being brought to the market for sale.
 Gathering this data helps to validate the presence of these species within Maltese waters and the immediate surrounding Mediterranean.
 It also allows the opportunity to study in more detail, a physical sample of some of the species we know inhabit or travel through Maltese waters.